karlstolley/wsi/syllabus/_projects/project-01.md

     Refer to [the two example pitches](https://basecamp.com/shapeup/1.5-chapter-06#examples) in
     <cite>Shape Up</cite> to help guide your own work, especially at the draft stage
 deliverables:
-  - action: "Post draft deliverables to the WSI: Projects Basecamp."
+  - action: "Post draft deliverables to the Project One board on Basecamp."
     description: "Your draft post should include:"
     details:
       - >